Let’s start a conversation!

 What Questioning Actually Looks Like

 Questioning a process does not mean dismantling it.
-It means re establishing evidence.
+It means re-establishing evidence.

 Practical, low risk ways to do this include: